matloff/dsld/README.md

    </tr>
 </table>

-We can see that the correlation between predicted wage income and gender has decreased significantly.
-Conversely, test Accuracy increased by about \$700 dollars.
+We see that the correlation between predicted wage and gender has decreased significantly.
+Conversely, test accuracy increased by about \$700 dollars.
 Thus, we see an increase in fairness at some expense of accuracy.

 ## Function List
 - **DsldLinear**/**DsldLogit**: Comparison of conditions for sensitive groups via linear/logistic models